pramond/S13-Long-read-Amplicon-Analysis/README.md

 16S.fastq
 ```

-Or alternatively, with the 515F-926R primer pair (Parada et.al., 2015), which targets the V4-5 region:
+Or alternatively, with the 515F-926R primer pair<sup>7</sup>, which targets the V4-5 region:

 ```
 cutadapt -j 0 -e 0.3 -O 12 \